 Wrought iron is an iron alloy with a very low carbon (less than 0.08%) content in contrast to cast iron (2.1% to 4%), and has fibrous inclusions known as slag of up to 2% by weight.
 Before the development of effective methods of steelmaking and the availability of large quantities of steel, wrought iron was the most common form of malleable iron.

 before they came to be made of mild steel, were produced from wrought iron, including rivets, nails, wire, chains, rails, railway couplings, water and steam pipes, nuts, bolts, horseshoes, handrails, straps for timber roof trusses, and ornamental ironwork.
 Due to the ability to produce vast amounts of steel into an array of shapes and sizes.
 Wrought iron is no longer produced on a commercial scale.

-today described as wrought iron, such as fences, garden furniture and gates.
+today described as wrought iron, garden furniture and gates.
 Are actually made from mild steel and some are made from cast iron.
 They retain that description "wrought iron" because in the past they were wrought (worked) by hand.